Why support for Microsoft Windows 7 is ending

 Why it’s time to upgrade your IT, not just your operating system

-We recommend upgrading your hardware along with your software.
-That way you’ll be getting all the benefits of Windows 10 plus the additional advantages of using the latest technology in the most cost-effective, safe and secure way.
+We strongly recommend upgrading your hardware along with your software.
+This way you can get all the benefits of Windows 10, plus the advantages of the latest technology.
+And it will be in the most cost-effective, safe, and secure manner.

-That means your business has evolved and grown but your IT hasn’t kept pace – which can only hold back your future development.
+If you’re still using Windows 7, chances are you’ve not reviewed your IT, its uses, and your requirements for some time.
+This means your business has evolved, but your IT hasn’t kept pace, which can only hold back your future development.

-For example, most of us can now work from anywhere we can access WiFi in London, so it may be that your business and your team would benefit from the flexibility of using laptops and other mobile devices as opposed to traditional PCs.
+For example, with the rise in remote working, we can work anywhere we can access Wi-Fi in London.
+So, it may be that your business would benefit from the flexibility of using laptops and other mobile devices as opposed to traditional PCs.

 Talk to the trusted IT support provider for London

-If you’re looking to upgrade your operating system from Windows 7 to Windows 10 and considering modernising your hardware at the same time, please call us for a free, confidential and no obligation discussion about your needs.
+If you’re looking to upgrade your operating system from Windows 7 to Windows 10, or wanting to upgrade your hardware, please reach out to our team today!
+Our friendly experts can offer you a free, confidential, and no obligation chat to discuss your needs.

 As an accredited and London-based Microsoft Partner, you can be confident our highly experienced and expert team will deliver best-practice support, installation and commissioning of Windows 10 and your new technology, all to the agreed budget and deadline.